Projects Honoring Veterans

 Somerset County Public Schools, 2023

-Eighth grade students at Washington Academy & High School in Somerset County completed service-learning activities to honor and celebrate local Veterans.
+Eighth-grade students at Washington Academy & High School in Somerset County completed service-learning activities to honor and celebrate local Veterans.
 Students learned about Veterans and Veterans Day in social studies classes and completed independent research on local Veterans to create a slide presentation.
 Students and teachers planned a thank you celebration breakfast for all local Veterans.
 During the ceremony, the school resource officer, a Veteran, made a speech about the importance of Veterans Day and the armed services.
 Additionally, a JRTOC student performed a routine, and the slide presentation with information about local Veterans was presented.
 The audience included students, staff, school system members, and community members.
-Afterwards, students reflected on the event, the participants, and the importance of thanking those who serve.
+Afterward, students reflected on the event, the participants, and the importance of thanking those who serve.

 Best Practice 1: Meet a Recognized Need in the Community